-Frequently Asked Questions in Red Deer
+Frequently Asked Chiropractic Questions

 What is a Chiropractor and what do they do?

-A chiropractor is a doctor whose expertise is primarily focused on the diagnosis and treatment of spinal joint or extremity joint restrictions/dysfunction (subluxations).
+A chiropractor is a doctor whose expertise is primarily focused on the diagnosis and care of spinal joint or extremity joint restrictions/dysfunction (subluxations).
 Chiropractors use their hands or a small instrument to apply a gentle controlled force called an adjustment, to a spinal or extremity joint with the goal of restoring proper movement, alignment, and function.

-Are chiropractors’ doctors?
+Are chiropractors doctors?

 What is the history of chiropractic care?